magmagcup/AutoYTToMP3/README.md

 Auto Youtube to MP3
 ===================
-Auto convert list of music name to mp3 via ytmp3.cc
+Auto convert list of music name to mp3 via selenium and ytmp3.cc

 Requirements
 ---------